skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 }
 ```

-The interesting question is how do we surface this `GlobalScopeObject` instance to the AST Nodes that will read and write to it?
+The interesting question is:
+how do we surface this `GlobalScopeObject` instance to the AST Nodes that will read and write to it?

 One way could be to store this `GlobalScopeObject` instance in the `TruffleLanguage` instance itself.
 Another would be to use the `Context` type parameter of `TruffleLanguage`,